 When providing reference photos to me for your artwork, there are a few things that help make the process go smoother.
-Not every photo is ideal to create artwork from.
+Not every photo is ideal for creating artwork from.
 Below you’ll find some key points to help you select your photo.
 If the photo you would like to use doesn’t meet these requirements please contact me and we can discuss if there is a possible solution to still use your desired photo.

 For legal reasons it’s important that you either took the photo you are providing yourself or have explicit permission from the person who did, to allow me to use the photo to create your artwork.

-Are the colours of the hair and eyes of the subject true to life?
 Has the photo been filtered or tinted in some way?
-If this is part of the creative choice we’ve decided upon then we can proceed.
-If not, photos that have colours that are true to your subject, will help with accuracy and realism.
+Photos that have colours that are true to your subject, will help with accuracy and realism.